Chintamanichourase/Movie_picker/README.md

 ## Usage 🎯

-Once you have the Retro Flix application up and running, you can perform the following actions:
+Once you have the Movie Picker application up and running, you can perform the following actions:

 ### Search for Movies 🔍